 6. Lower Than Average Employee Turnover

-For instance, in the janitorial industry, the employee turnover of below-average employers can be well over 200%.
+In this industry, the employee turnover of below-average employers can be well over 200%.

-This means that in a given year, a poorly run janitorial service provider may replace its entire cleaning staff with a whole new crew, twice!
+This means that in a given year, a poorly run service provider may replace its entire cleaning staff with a whole new crew, twice!

 A new cleaning crew will require fresh training, and this means your property will bear the brunt of the employees’ learning curve—and who’d want a constant stream of new faces in their facility every month?